tonethar/IGME-330-Master/notes/HW-technobabble.md

 ## II.
 Start Code

-- When constructing a JavaScript web app that runs in a web browser, we are usually using at least 3 distinct computer languages:
+- When constructing a JavaScript web app that runs in a web browser, we are usually using at least 3 distinct computer *languages*:
-  - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) to determine the *structure* of the page, which includes text elements such as headings and paragraphs, as well as
+  - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) - to determine the *structure* of the page, which includes text elements such as headings and paragraphs, as well as interactive elements such as buttons and text input fields
   - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) - *presentation*
   - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - *behavior*

 **technobabble-start.html**
 ```html